 Wilderness System's attention to detail is evident from their seating system all the way down to the soft rubber grip coverings on the bow and stern handles, confirming that the company had the paddler's comfort in mind when designing this kayak.

 At first glance, this kayak looks incredibly strong, sturdy, well-designed and seaworthy.
 The high-density roto-molded linear polyethylene used will withstand years of use.
 With just a minimal amount of care in transporting and storing your kayak, you can keep it like new for years to come.

 Keep in mind — polyethylene can soften and become flexible in hot, sunny conditions, so it is best to keep your kayak covered and out of the sun.
 To protect it from long-term UV damage, you may want to use an ultraviolet protectant such as 303.
-Additionally, be careful not strap your boat too tightly to your roof rack when it's hot.
-It can deform at the weight bearing points.
-Whenever possible use a padded rigid bar sports rack and a kayak cradle or saddles to help disperse the weight.
-Other than that, you will have one long lasting, bomber boat on your hands to enjoy for years to come.
+Additionally, be careful not to strap your boat too tightly to your roof rack when it's hot.
+It can deform at the weight-bearing points.
+Whenever possible, use a padded rigid bar sports rack and a kayak cradle or saddles to help disperse the weight.

 Now let's take a moment to talk about the durability of the features and outfitting, starting with the seat.
 The Phase 3 Airpro 3 might as well be a high-end camping chair.
 Its seat is constructed with very strong, durable plastic that makes up the seat cup, the leg lifters, and the seat back.
 Firm supportive foam cushions feel and look like they can withstand whatever mother nature may send their way, and the tightly woven mesh covers are resilient and difficult to tear.